For many people making New Year’s resolutions involves giving up smoking… again. Could you use acupuncture to stop smoking for good this year?

 Acupuncture for smoking cessation works by stimulating your liver function, increasing its energy back to a more normal level and easing your tobacco withdrawal symptoms.
 In short, it encourages your liver to function properly again without the need for tobacco.

 Studies have found that acupuncture treatments can also alter how pleasurable smokers find the taste of cigarettes, so that over time if they do light up a cigarette, they don’t enjoy it in the way they used to.

 Rather than being successful in making you quit smoking, acupuncture helps to make it easier for you to give up, reducing your cravings and how you feel about smoking.

 61 year old retired nurse Mrs P came to us to try acupuncture because she had heard that it was good for stopping smoking.
 She had tried to stop numerous times over the 38 years that she’d smoked and the longest she had managed was four months.
 Mrs P had a very good motivating factor now as she had become a grandmother and wanted to be as healthy as possible for her grandson and not expose him to smoke.
-However, since he’d been born she had tried twice to quit and had failed.
+However, she had tried twice to quit already and had failed.